MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 }
 ```

-To properly set up our node in the package's metadata we have to edit the `CMakeLists.txt`:
+To properly set up our node in the package's metadata files we have to edit the `CMakeLists.txt`:
 ```bash
 find_package(rclcpp REQUIRED)
 find_package(std_msgs REQUIRED)